Hi there, I’m Rachel.

 I’m a part-time potter and I make small-batch, handmade pottery out of my home studio in Shelbyville, Kentucky.

-My style is minimal and functional, designed to inspire beauty in everyday routine.
+My pottery is minimal and functional, designed to inspire beauty in everyday routine.
 All of my pieces are made to be well loved and well used, not to sit on a shelf and collect dust.

 I may be more skilled now than before, but I continue to be humbled by clay.
 Pottery offers endless possibilities for exploration and growth, and I'm grateful to be consumed by something so deeply fulfilling.